 Calcium-channel blockers slow down the amount of calcium that can get into heart muscle cells and so reduce how fast and strongly it can contract.
-This effect can help with the symptoms of angina and irregular heart rhythms, but this can vary depending on the type of medicine you’re prescribed.
+This effect can help with the symptoms of angina and irregular heart rhythms.

-The arteries that carry blood from your heart to the rest of your body have walls that contain a special type of muscle called smooth muscle, which controls the width of the arteries.
+Arteries carry blood from your heart to the rest of your body.
+They have walls that contain a special type of muscle called smooth muscle which controls the width of the arteries.

 As the level of calcium inside muscle cells increases, the muscle contracts and the artery narrows.
 This raises your blood pressure because your blood is squeezed into a smaller space.

-When calcium channels are blocked calcium can’t enter the cells so there is no signal to contract.
+When calcium channels are blocked, calcium can’t enter the cells so there is no signal to contract.
 Instead, the muscle cells in the blood vessels relax, causing the arteries to widen (this is called vasodilation).
 This helps to lower your blood pressure.
-Calcium-channel blockers also prevent angina by widening the coronary arteries that supply the heart and allowing more oxygen to reach the heart muscle cells.
+Calcium-channel blockers also prevent angina by widening the coronary arteries that supply your heart.
+This allows more oxygen to reach the heart muscle cells.

 Calcium-channel blockers are only available on prescription.
 They usually come as tablets or capsules that you take once or twice a day.
 Long-acting versions, which are sometimes called 'modified release', are also available.

-It’s important that you make sure you always have a prescription for the same brand of calcium-channel blocker because different brands aren’t necessarily absorbed by your body in the same way.
+It’s important that you always have a prescription for the same brand of calcium-channel blocker.
+This is because different brands aren’t necessarily absorbed by your body in the same way.